 - Also on That '70s Show, The cast regularly refer to each other as "Dillhole", obviously referring to the less euphemistic "hole" we all know they're really referring to.

-- On Top Gear, various harm has come to the presenters' "wedding vegetables".
+- Various harm has come to the presenters' "wedding vegetables".
 The "plums" and "gentleman's area" have likewise been endangered, and buying a flashy car is advertisement that one has a small "vegetable"

 - James May commented that it was difficult to help the buxom Madison Welch with her racing harness without touching "the work of the good Potter"

-- "I think I might be having a CRISIS!" is also used when Jeromy sees a particularly sexy car for the first time.
+- "I think I might be having a crisis!" is also used when Jeremy Clarkson sees a particularly sexy car for the first time.note

 - And you may not want to get Alfa Romeo tattooed on your "Gentleman's Sausage".

 - And now from the same presenters who brought you Top Gear, The Grand Tour has added "the magic triangle" when referring to a lady's, um... parts.

 - Shaun Micallef has taken the use of the word "freak" (and every conceivable variation upon) to something of an art form.
 When combined with the deliberately bad acting of his David McGhan sketches, this results in lines like this: